MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 C++ is a compiled language.
 This means that the code you write is compiled into binary format by means of a compiler.
-This binary code is more directly-interpretable by your computer's processor without further need for translation.
+This binary code is more directly interpretable by your computer's processor without further need for translation.
 Compiling also allows for optimization not generally possible in interpreted languages such as python.